+11.22.15.2.1a GCR (#686) Group Membership Procedures(#855)

+The procuedures described in clauses 11.22.15.2.2 to 11.22.15.2.7 depend upon the AP knowing the membership of the multicast groups of its associated STAs that support GCR (#686).

+One method for an AP to discover the multicast groups to which its associated STAs are receiving is to use the Group Membership Request frame (as defined in 7.4.7.aa22) to periodically request the contents of the dot11GroupAddressesTable of its associated STAs.

+Another method for an AP to discover the multicast groups to which its associated STAs are receiving is to use the information transmitted by an associated STAs that send unsolicited Group Membership Response frames (as defined in 7.4.7.aa23).

+Other methods of group membership detection are also possible, using information that is outside the scope of this standard.
+For example group membership detection could be achieved via RFC 3376 (Internet Group Management Protocol (IGMP)) snooping.

+An associated STA for which dot11GCR (#686)Activated is true shall reply to a Group Membership Request frame by sending a Group Membership Response frame with the dialog token field set to the value from the Group Membership Request frame, the Address Count field set to the number of entries in dot11GroupAddressesTable and the Group Address List field set to the group MAC addresses in the dot11GroupAddressesTable.

+An associated STA for which dot11GCR (#686)Activated is true should send a Group Membership Response frame with the dialog token field set to 0, the Address Count field set to the number of entries in dot11GroupAddressesTable and the Group Address List field set to the group MAC addresses in the dot11GroupAddressesTable, after association and every time the contents of the dot11GroupAddressesTable is modified.

-11.22.15.2.2 MRG Frame Exchange Procedures
+11.22.15.2.2 GCR (#686) Setup(#199) Procedures

-If an AP detects that a non-AP STA with Robust AV Streaming set to 1 in the Extended Capabilities element in the non-AP STA’s most recent (Re)Association Request is a member of one or more MRG groups and does not have an MRG agreement for the group(s), then the AP may alert the non-AP STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with an MRG Response subelement per group addressed stream.
-Each DMS Status field includes a TCLAS element to identify the MRG group address, the DMSID corresponding to this MRG traffic flow, and other associated parameters.
-The Status field of this DMS Status field shall be set to “MRG Advertise”.
-The non-AP STA may choose to ignore the DMS Response frame, or to initiate an MRG agreement for one or more of the group addresses.
+If an AP for which dot11GCR (#686)Activated is true(#590) detects that a non-AP STA with Robust AV Streaming set to 1 in the Extended Capabilities element in the non-AP STA’s most recent (Re)Association Request is a receiving one or more group addresses for which there is an active(#775) GCR (#686) service(#775) and it does not have an GCR (#686) agreement for the group(s), then the AP may alert the non-AP STA by sending an unsolicited individually addressed DMS Response frame that contains one DMS Status field with an GCR (#686) Response subelement per group address(#775).
+Each DMS Status field includes a TCLAS element to identify the GCR (#686)group address, the DMSID corresponding to this GCR (#686) traffic flow, and other associated parameters.
+The Status field of this DMS Status field shall be set to “GCR (#686) Advertise”.
+The non-AP STA may choose to ignore the DMS Response frame, or to initiate an GCR (#686) agreement for one or more of the group addresses.

-Note-Group membership detection may be achieved via IGMP snooping.
+(#855)

-A non-AP STA may request use of the MRG service for a group address by sending a DMS Descriptor as described in 11.22.15.1 with the following modifications: (#742)
+A non-AP STA may request use of the GCR (#686) service for a group address by sending a DMS Descriptor as described in 11.22.15.1 with the following modifications: (#742)

-(#562)The DMS Descriptor shall contain one TCLAS element with Frame classifier type equal to 0 (Ethernet parameters), zero TCLAS processing elements, one TSPEC element and one MRG Request subelement.
+(#562)The DMS Descriptor shall contain one TCLAS element with Frame classifier type equal to 0 (Ethernet parameters)(#759), one TSPEC element and one GCR (#686) Request subelement.

+The DMS Descriptor may contain other TCLAS elements in addition to the mandatory TCLAS element (that has a Frame classifier type equal to 0).(#759)

+When there are multiple TCLAS elements, a TCLAS processing element shall be present.
+Otherwise no TCLAS processing elements shall be present in the DMS Descriptor.(#759)